 The results and assets and liabilities of joint ventures are incorporated in these consolidated financial statements using the equity method of accounting.
+The financial statements of joint ventures used for equity accounting purposes are prepared using uniform accounting policies as those of the Group for like transaction and events in similar circumstances.
 Under the equity method, an investment in a joint venture is initially recognised in the consolidated statement of financial position at cost and adjusted thereafter to recognise the Group's share of the profit or loss and other comprehensive income of the joint venture.
 When the Group's share of losses of a joint venture exceeds the Group's interest in that joint venture (which includes any long-term interests that, in substance, form part of the Group's net investment in the joint venture), the Group discontinues recognising its share of further losses.
 Additional losses are recognised only to the extent that the Group has incurred legal or constructive obligations or made payments on behalf of the joint venture.